nus-cs2103/website-base/admin/tutorials.md

 **Grading:**

-Tutorials are not graded.
-However, your conduct will be reviewed by team members and the tutor which will determine your participation marks.
+Your conduct in tutorials be evaluated by team members and the tutor which can affect your participation marks.

 <div id="exchangeStudentTutorialSignup">